HENNING SCHULTE

 Personal Background and Interest:

-I grew up in Germany and have since then lived in the Netherlands, Italy and Spain.
-I enjoy hiking and being outside in nature, but also love music and theater.
+I grew up in Germany and have since then lived in the Netherlands, Italy, Denmark and Spain.
+I love being outside in nature, next to music and theater.
 My academic background is in Psychology (BSc.) and Behavioural and Cognitive Neuroscience (MSc.).
-Currently, I am doing my PhD in Visual Neuroscience as part of the OptiVisT program.
+My academic interests mainly span human (functional) perception, as well as its measurement, integration, restoration and enhancement.
+Currently, I am finishing my PhD in Visual Neuroscience as part of the OptiVisT program

 Aim of the project: